 Checking via the command line

-To see if the module was installed correctly, you can run the following command.
+To see if the module was installed correctly, you can run the following commands.
+Just specify the full path to your desired version of PHP.
 You should see the OPcache settings appear:

 Runtime configuration options